-A. General Information

-- 1. Metro may utilize an Intermediate procurement process for the selection and award of Personal Service contracts over \$10,000 and up to and including \$150,000 in value. - 2.
-Metro must solicit from a minimum of three vendors (when available) who can reasonably be expected to provide the services.
+- A. General Information - 1.
+Metro may utilize an Intermediate procurement process for the selection and award of Personal Service contracts over \$10,000 and up to and including \$150,000 in value. - Metro must solicit from a minimum of three vendors (when available) who can reasonably be expected to provide the services.
 Solicitation shall be through issuance of a written, intermediate RFP, although in some cases an oral procurement method may be approved.
 See Section VI(C) below for more information regarding the oral procurement method. - 3.
-Metro is required to directly solicit at least one minority-owned business, one woman-owned business, one business that a service-disabled veteran owns and one emerging small business.
+Metro is required to directly solicit at least one minority-owned business, one womanowned business, one business that a service-disabled veteran owns and one emerging small business.
 See the Metro Equity in Contracting Administrative Rules for more information regarding compliance. - 4.
 Intermediate proposals should be solicited from entities that can reasonably be expected to perform the required services.
-Metro uses ORPIN as a primary tool for contacting proposers.
-In the event a potential contractor is not registered on ORPIN, Metro may email or otherwise directly distribute the intermediate RFP to such potential contractor. - 5.
+Metro uses an electronic procurement system as a primary tool for contacting proposers.
+In the event a potential contractor is not registered on Metro's electronic procurement system, Metro may email or otherwise directly distribute the intermediate RFP to such potential contractor. - 5.
 An intermediate RFP solicitation may be canceled at any point in time prior to contract execution if it is determined to be in the best interest of Metro. - 6.
 There is no protest process for Intermediate procurements. - 7.
 Metro shall retain Intermediate procurement information in accordance with State and Metro record retention requirements, including: - a.
-The date advertised on ORPIN and/or a record of all proposers contacted:
+The date advertised and/or a record of all proposers contacted; - b.

-- b.
 The original written solicitation document and any addenda.
-If the Department received prior approval from the Procurement Officer to do an oral procurement method, a summary of the oral information provided by Metro: and - c.
+If the Department received prior approval from the Procurement Officer to do an oral procurement method, a summary of the oral information provided by Metro; and - c.
 Scoring summaries, documentation and notice letters. - 8.
 Metro may award contracts to more than one vendor with a single Intermediate procurement process.
-The total value of all contracts issued under an Intermediate solicitation may not exceed \$150,000. - B. Written Solicitations Required for Intermediate Personal Services Procurements - 1.
-The intermediate RFP is a written solicitation process.
+The total value of all contracts issued under an Intermediate solicitation may not exceed \$150,000. - B. Written Solicitations Required for Intermediate Personal Services Procurements

+- 1. The intermediate RFP is a written solicitation process.
 The Intermediate solicitation process can be conducted simply or can be structured with multiple steps to address complex requirements. - 2.
 Intermediate RFPs shall be procured using template solicitation documents provided by Procurement Services.
 The content shall include: - a.
 A clear and concise scope of work identifying deliverables, including what, when, where, and potentially how the personal services will be provided. - b.
 Performance measures, if applicable, to assess receipt of satisfactory services. - c.
 Notice of whether multiple contracts are expected to be awarded. - d.
 The period of time for contract performance. - e.
 A statement that the contract(s) will be awarded to the responsive, responsible proposer(s) with the highest scoring intermediate proposal(s). - f.
 All minimum requirements, such as required contractor licenses, insurance, etc. - g.
 The time and location of a pre-proposal meeting, if applicable. - h.
-Any evaluation factors Metro will consider when making the award, including (without limitation): (i) a list of all criteria (e.g. cost) to be used to evaluate intermediate proposals; (ii) the points assigned to each criterion; and (iii) the minimum total score that must be achieved (if any) to be eligible for contract award. - i.
+The evaluation factors Metro will consider when making the award. - i.
 The questions to which proposers must respond and any additional information or documents that must be submitted. - 3.
 Metro shall respond in writing to questions received, providing any clarifications or changes to all proposers who were sent the intermediate RFP. - 4.
 Any changes or addenda to the intermediate RFP documents must be provided to all proposers who received the original solicitation.
 Those proposers must be notified in the same manner and method used for the notification of the original solicitation or as otherwise specified in the intermediate RFP. - 5.
 Evaluation and Scoring Intermediate Proposals